Tomorrow (band)

-Tomorrow (previously known as The In Crowd and before that as Four Plus One) were an English musical group active in the 1960s, whose music touched on psychedelic rock, pop and freakbeat.
-Despite critical acclaim and support from DJ John Peel, who featured them on his "Perfumed Garden" radio show, the band was not a great success in commercial terms.
+Tomorrow (previously known as the In Crowd and Four Plus One) were an English musical group active in the 1960s, whose music touched on psychedelic rock, pop and freakbeat.
+Despite critical acclaim and support from DJ John Peel, who featured them on his radio show The Perfumed Garden, the band never achieved great commercial success.

 They were among the first psychedelic bands in England, along with Pink Floyd and Soft Machine.
-Tomorrow recorded the first ever John Peel show session on BBC Radio 1 on 21 September 1967.
-The band included Steve Howe on guitars, who would later join the British prog band Yes.
+Tomorrow recorded the first John Peel show session on BBC Radio 1 on 21 September 1967.
+The band included Keith West (of "Excerpt from A Teenage Opera" fame) on vocals, and Steve Howe (who would later join the British progressive rock band Yes) on guitars.

 History

-As The In Crowd, (not to be confused with the "Questions and Answers" In Crowd) they recorded the songs "Am I Glad to See You" and "Blow-Up" especially for the film Blowup in 1966.
-The lyric to "Blow-Up" is an almost-literal interpretation of the film's plot.
-The two songs remained unused however when the Yardbirds were hired to film the nightclub sequence that The In Crowd would have appeared in.
+As the In Crowd, (not to be confused with the "Questions and Answers" In Crowd) they recorded the songs "Am I Glad to See You" and "Blow-Up" especially for the film Blowup in 1966.
+The two songs remained unused when the Yardbirds were hired to film the nightclub sequence that the In Crowd would have appeared in.